The cotangent bundle of K3 surfaces of degree two

 \end{proposition}

-\begin{proof} The intersection numbers that do not involve $N_{\tilde D}$ are immediate consequences of Theorem \ref{theorem-structure-D}.
-The intersection numbers involving $N_{\tilde D}$ follow from Lemma \ref{lemma-NDbar}. \end{proof}
+\begin{proof} The intersection numbers that do not involve $N_{\tilde D}$ are immediate consequences of Theorem~\ref{theorem-structure-D}.
+The intersection numbers involving $N_{\tilde D}$ follow from Lemma~\ref{lemma-NDbar}. \end{proof}

-The final step of our computations will be to use the intersection table in Proposition \ref{proposition-intersection-D} to further investigate the divisor classes on $Y$.
+The final step of our computations will be to use the intersection table in Proposition~\ref{proposition-intersection-D} to further investigate the divisor classes on $Y$.
 As a preparation, we consider the image of the curve $N_{\tilde D}$ in $Y$: by construction this image is a curve $N \subset E_P$ which is a bisection of the ruling $E_P \rightarrow R$.
 We can make this description more geometric: recall that

-and by Lemma \ref{lemma-D-DS} the fibres of the universal family map birationally onto the canonically lifted curves.
-Recall also that for a point $x \in R$ there exists a unique element of $|L|$ that is singular in $x$ (the preimage of the tangent line of $B \simeq R$ in $x$), denote this element by $C_x$.
-Using the notion of tangent line of plane singular curves as explained in \cite[p.97]{Per08}. we obtain that
+and by Lemma~\ref{lemma-D-DS} the fibres of the universal family map birationally onto the canonically lifted curves.
+Also recall that for a point $x \in R$, there exists a unique element of $|L|$ that is singular in $x$ (the preimage of the tangent line of $B \simeq R$ in $x$); denote this element by $C_x$.
+Using the notion of a tangent line of a plane singular curve as explained in \cite[Section~V.4.8]{Per08}, we obtain that

-\begin{lemma} The class of $N \subset E_P$ is $2 \tilde R + 72 l_p$ where $l_p$ is a fibre of the ruling $E_P \rightarrow R_P$.
+\begin{lemma} The class of\, $N \subset E_P$ is $2 \tilde R + 72 l_p$, where $l_p$ is a fibre of the ruling $E_P \rightarrow R_P$.

 Moreover we have the following intersection numbers:

 \end{lemma}